-CEOs take the reins on AI investment and strategy
+CEOs lead the way in AI investment and strategy

-CEOs take the reins on AI investment and strategy
+CEOs lead the way in AI investment and strategy

 Artificial Intelligence